Capital: Oslo

 Fisheries sector

-In 2020, there were 9 505 fishermen employed full-time, and 1 479 part time.
-The number of fishermen employed full time has reduced by one-third since 2000, while the number of part– time fishermen has shown a three-fold decrease during the same period.
-Since 2000, there has been a general downward trend in the number of vessels, and in 2020 their total number amounted to 5 857 (down by 60% during the decade).
+The main elements of Norwegian fisheries management are access and quota regulations, coupled with capacity adjustment schemes.
+In 2022, the total catch amounted to almost 2.6 million tonnes valued at €2.8 billion.
+The most important fisheries today are those for cod (coastal and high seas), herring, and mackerel.
+Included in the cod fisheries are also haddock and saithe.
+The cod fisheries, producing fish for human consumption, equated to approximately one quarter of the total catch but was worth 51% of the total value.
+Catches of pelagic fish were the largest, reaching 1 314 740 tonnes (51% of the total catch volumes).
+Norway pout and blue whiting are other important species and are mostly used as raw materials for fish oil and fishmeal production.
+Herring and mackerel are used for both consumption and processing into oil and meal.
+In 2022, there were 9,591 fishermen employed full-time, and 1,226 part time.
+While the number of fishermen employed full time remained relatively stable during the past decade (since 2013), the number of part– time fishermen has shown a 40% decrease during the same period.
+For several decades there has been a general downward trend in the number of fishing vessels, and in 2022 their total number amounted to 5 611 (down by 8% during the decade).
 Over 90% of the country’s fishing fleet are vessels below 15 meters.
-In 2020 the number of the vessels above 28 meters amounted to 255, which is only 4.3% of the total fishing fleet.
+In 2022 the number of the vessels above 28 meters amounted to 260, which is only 4.6% of the total fishing fleet.
 Approximately 90% of Norway’s catch volume comes from stocks in zones shared with other countries.
-For the most important fish stocks, quota levels are set in cooperation with Russia, Iceland, the Faroe Islands, Greenland, and the EU.
-In Norway, first sales of fishery products are managed through the systems of six sales cooperatives.
+For the most important fish stocks, quota levels are set in cooperation with, the Faroe Islands, Greenland, Iceland, the EU, and Russia.
+In Norway, first sales of fishery products are managed through the systems of five sales cooperatives.
 Norges Sildesalgslag (the Norwegian Fishermen’s Sales Organisation for Pelagic Fish) is Europe’s largest marketplace for first sales of pelagic species.

 Aquaculture

 Norway has a long coastline of clean, fresh seawater that provides the best conditions possible for the operation of sustainable marine aquaculture activities.
 Norway is among the foremost in the world with respect to operations, technology, and research and development in the field of aquaculture.
 Aquaculture and sea ranching include a number of different activities where licenses are required.
 Production of salmon and rainbow trout is the most common activity, but cod and halibut, scallop, European lobster (sea ranching) and blue mussels are also produced.
-Norway is the world’s leading producer of Atlantic salmon and one of the largest seafood exporters in the world.
-The Norwegian aquaculture industry has developed to become an industry of major importance in the country.
-Commercial salmon farming started to develop in the 1970s, and at present, Atlantic salmon and trout are farmed up and down the coast.
-In 2020, the total sale of farmed fish in Norway reached 1 488 005 tonnes, and the slaughtered value was €6.5.
+The possibility of sea cucumber farming is also being considered, but the development of the project is at a very early stage.

 Trade

-Norway is also one of the top two markets for fish and seafood from the EU; about 70% of all of its imports come from the EU.
-In recent years imports have grown significantly, partly because of the need to import fishmeal, fish oil and fish feed for the growing aquaculture industry.
+In 2022, Norway exported 2.85 million tonnes of fisheries and aquaculture products for the total value of €14.8 billion.
+The share of farmed species (mainly salmon and trout) represented about 45% of the volume, and over 70% of the total value of exports.
+The EU is the largest market for fish and seafood from Norway and absorbs some 65% of total export volumes, with Sweden, Poland, and Denmark as the main destinations.
+Outside of the EU, USA is the largest destination (€1.16 billion in 2022, a 70% increase compared to 2020), followed by China (€718 million in 2022, over 85% increase compared to 2020).
+Norway is also one of the top two markets for fish and seafood from the EU; about 70% of the country’s seafood imports come from the EU.
+In recent years imports have grown significantly, partly because of the need to import fishmeal, fish oil, and fish feed for the growing aquaculture industry.
 The main suppliers are the EU Member States and countries in South America.
-In 2020 Norway imported 350 291 tonnes of fishmeal and fish oil, and the latter represented 61% of this volume.
-Total imports in 2020 reached over 616 312 tonnes valued at about one billion euros.
-Fresh and chilled fish is the largest group of products imported for human consumption, and it share in 2020 amounted to 22% of the country’s total seafood import volume.
+In 2022 Norway imported 425 089 tonnes of fishmeal and fish oil, and the latter represented 48% of this volume.
+Total imports in 2022 reached over 665 633 tonnes valued at about 1.7 billion euros.

 Consumption